Meet a Quirky, Queer, Quaker Concerned with Climate

 In addition to taking on climate change as an LGBTQ issue, Peterson also views it as a social justice issue, a women’s rights issue, a Black Lives Matter issue, and a faith issue.
 As host of Citizens’ Climate Radio, Peterson uses interviews, comic monologues, and a monthly climate puzzler question inspires listeners in their own climate advocacy work.

-Peterson Toscano, a Quaker and obsessive gardener, lives in Sunbury, PA with his husband, the writer, Glen Retief.
-Together they lead the Sunbury chapter of the Citizens Climate Lobby.
-They also organize trips to South Africa for the Susquehanna University Global Opportunities’ program, Traveling Writing in South Africa.
+Peterson Toscano, a Quaker and obsessive gardener, lives in Sunbury, PA with his husband, the writer, Glen Retief, and Glen’s cat, Wally.
+Together they founded the Susquehanna chapter of the Citizens Climate Lobby.

 Glen is the author of the Lambda Literary Award winning book, The Jack Bank, A Memoir of a South African Childhood.
 He also regularly contributes editorials to American newspapers.
 He is currently working on a novel that explores South African history.